 Two priests emerged from the circle bearing obsidian knives.
 My dreadlocks fell to the ground like dead snakes.
 Then, with more care, they closely shaved my head and eyebrows.
 My head felt light and exposed.
 A breeze blew.
 My scalp twitched.

-“Your skin will rot as you live,” Brother Willem continued.
+“Your skin will rot as you live,” Brother William continued.
 “You have no more need to show it.
 We hereby drape you in the holy vestments.”